JohnDHamm/JohnDHamm.github.io/README.md

 Personal portfolio site utilizing Materialize for styling.

-Animation utilizing native JavaScript only, no 3rd party libraries.
+Animation utilizing native JavaScript and CSS animations only, no 3rd party libraries.